MFTabriz/slabcc/docs/manual.rst

 ==================================
 Known issues and limitations
 ==================================
-- Shape of the VASP files cell is limited to orthogonal cells.
+- Only orthogonal cells are supported.
 - Maximum line length of the input file (slabcc.in) is 4000 bytes.
-- Bessel expansion of the Poisson equation cannot be used for the calculation of isolated energies for the 2D models with anisotropic in-plane screening, trivariate Gaussian model change, or the models which are not surrounded by the vacuum (diel_out > 1).
-Extrapolation method must be used in these cases.
+- Bessel expansion of the Poisson equation cannot be used for the calculation of isolated energies for the 2D models with anisotropic in-plane screening, trivariate Gaussian model change, or the models that are not surrounded by the vacuum (diel_out > 1).
+The extrapolation method must be used in these cases.

 ==========================
 Release history highlights